 Becoming a professional jockey for many horse fans is the ultimate dream.

-Crossing the finished line and being cheered by the crowd are moments that are reserved for the elite riders.
+Crossing the finished line of the most prestigious horse races and being cheered by the crowd are moments that are reserved for the elite riders.

 This dream can be achieved with the right steps and determination.